bob-606/5.easa.fi/README.md

 ## 100. What structural item provides directional stability to an airplane?
-What structural item provides directional stability to an airplane?
 - Large elevator
 - Wing dihedral
 - Differential aileron deflection